Buying a home? What to expect when you're closing

 At closing, your participation will involve a couple of steps:

 - Pay closing costs and escrow items.
-Borrowers handle the numerous fees associated with obtaining a mortgage and transferring property ownership in one of two ways: They either roll them into the principal balance of the new loan or agree to pay higher interest rates and have their lenders foot the bill.
+Borrowers handle the numerous fees associated with obtaining a mortgage and transferring property ownership in 1 of 2 ways: They either roll them into the principal balance of the new loan or agree to pay higher interest rates and have their lenders foot the bill.
 Some buyers may have to pay these out-of-pocket fees.

 Present at closing